Per IRS Instructions for Form 8582 Passive Activity Loss Limitations, on page 3:

 On page 4:

 Modified adjusted gross income limitation.
 If your modified adjusted gross income (see the instructions for line 7, later) is $100,000 or less ($50,000 or less if married filing separately), your loss is deductible up to the amount of the maximum special allowance referred to in the preceding paragraph.

 If your modified adjusted gross income is more than $100,000 ($50,000 if married filing separately) but less than $150,000 ($75,000 if married filing separately), your special allowance is limited to 50% of the difference between $150,000 ($75,000 if married filing separately) and your modified adjusted gross income.

 Generally, if your modified adjusted gross income is $150,000 or more ($75,000 or more if married filing separately), there is no special allowance.

-The passive activity loss should import in if you imported from your prior year TaxAct® return and can be found on Form 8582, Part 1, line 1c.
+The passive activity loss should import if you imported from your prior year TaxAct® return and can be found on Form 8582, Part 1, Line 1c.